SignalK/specification/gitbook-docs/data_model.md

 The values are always SI units, and always the same units for the same key.
 I.e. `speedOverGround` is always meters per second, never knots, km/hr, or miles/hr.
 This means you never have to send 'units' with data, the units are specific for a key, and defined in the data schema.
+A simplified version of the JSON schema with the units is available in [Keys Reference in Appendix A](keys/index.md).

 The ordering of keys is also not important, they can occur in any order.
 In this area Signal K follows normal JSON standards.